top of page

 Your Freedom Number is the minimum net proceeds you need from the sale of your business to live comfortably without financial stress.

-It’s based on your lifestyle goals, time horizon, and planned activities post-exit, not just what the market might pay for your company.
+It’s based on your lifestyle goals, time horizon, and planned activities after the sale.
+It’s not just about what the market might pay for your company.
+Think of it as your personal sale target.
+Without it, you’re flying blind.

 Why Knowing Your Freedom Number Matters

-If you want to boost your business value to reach your Freedom Number faster, check out the following article: Case Study: "From 'Just Done' to Joyful Exit: How Dave Rediscovered His Freedom"
+If you want to boost your business value to reach your Freedom Number faster, check out the following article: Case Study: "From 'Just Done' to Joyful Exit: How Dave Rediscovered His Freedom".

 Step-by-Step: How to Calculate Your Freedom Number